Translate this page: Google Open in Google Translate Opens in a new tab

 SETD5 Syndrome is caused by changes (variants or deletions) in the SETD5 gene.
 This gene plays a critical role in brain development, and when it doesn't work as expected, it can affect many areas of development.
 Common features include intellectual disability, autism spectrum disorder, speech and language delays, and behavioral differences such as attention and hyperactivity challenges.
 SETD5 Syndrome can also lead to a range of physical symptoms, which vary from person to person.

-In most reported cases, the change arises spontaneously (de novo) and there is no prior family history of the condition, though familial cases do occur.
+In most reported cases, the change arises spontaneously (de novo), and there is no prior family history of the condition, though familial cases do occur.
+In some families, a parent carries the variant and may show no features of the syndrome at all, a phenomenon known as reduced penetrance.
 When a parent carries the variant, it can be passed to a child.
 SETD5 Syndrome was first described in 2014, and the global community of diagnosed individuals is still growing as genetic testing becomes more widespread.

 Every person with SETD5 Syndrome is unique.
 This is a condition of beautiful complexity, and our mission is to fully understand it and support those living with it.